Air Conditioner Repair Checklist

 - Shut off electricity totally at the breaker or outside lever.

 - Get rid of vegetation rubbish around the unit.
 Once you’ve gotten rid of all the debris within a two-foot range, you can use a fine-bristled brush or vacuum to carefully clean the equipment’s fins.
-Crooked fins can also hurt efficiency, so you can attempt to correct them with a dinner knife.
+Crooked fins can also hurt efficiency.

 - Use a hose nozzle to slowly remove gunk off the fins from inside the equipment.
 Don’t get moisture on the fan motor.